Hajógyári Island: Present

-Future
+Construction project

-Recently, construction of a massive Ft 400 billion (€1.5 billion) hotel and recreation complex on the island has begun.
-To be developed by an international consortium by 2012, the complex will be the largest of its kind in Europe.
-The new complex will feature a conference center capable of hosting 3,500 people; three five-star hotels and four apartment hotels; a spacious, American-style casino offering many different kinds of games; and an entertainment complex, including a swimming pool.
-The total built-in area of the complex will be 32,000 m2, which is 10% of the total area of the island.
+Construction of a massive Ft 400 billion (€1.5 billion) hotel and recreation complex on the island was planned for completion in 2012.
+The complex was supposed to feature a conference center capable of hosting 3,500 people; three five-star hotels and four apartment hotels; a spacious, American-style casino offering many different kinds of games; and an entertainment complex, including a swimming pool.
+Ultimately the project failed in 2013, and the Hungarian government repurchased the land.